Attention, students, residents and fellows!

 Intervention/Instrument (as pertinent): Describe the essential features of any interventions.
 The intervention should be named by its common clinical name (e.g., the nonproprietary drug name propranolol).

 Main and Secondary Outcome Measures (if any): Give the primary study outcome measurements.
 Measurements that require explanation for a general medical readership should be defined.

-Anticipated Results: Give the main anticipated results of the study.
+Results or Anticipated Results: Give the main results or anticipated results of the study.

 Conclusions: State methodological or conceptual problem that is being posed.

 Note: For brevity, parts of the abstract should be written in phrases rather than complete sentences (e.g., “Design: Double-blind randomized trial.”)